NFL keeping its draft in April as scheduled

-NEW YORK (AP) — Commissioner Roger Goodell told NFL teams on Thursday that the draft will go on as originally scheduled for next month.
+NEW YORK (AP) — Commissioner Roger Goodell told NFL teams that the draft will go on as originally scheduled for next month.

 The draft will still take place April 23-25.
 It was originally scheduled for a big outdoor production in Las Vegas, but those plans were scrapped because of the COVID-19 pandemic.